Maged152/Typo-Language-Fixer/README.md

 # How to Use
 * Clone the repository.
 * Rename the project:
-   * Replace all instances of `CMakeLibTemplate` with your project name.
+   * Replace all instances of `TypeLangFixer` with your project name.
 * Make sure your project follows the same directory structure.

 # Build & Targets